Stock Hub 2026 · Biotech & Healthcare

 The market’s anxiety is concentrated on what happens when that initial TDAPA period ends.
 The bearish shortcut says, “TDAPA ends, revenue collapses.”
 That is too crude.
 The bullish shortcut says, “The product works, so reimbursement does not matter.”
 That is also too crude.
 The accurate interpretation sits in the middle.
 The product remains approved and clinically relevant, but the provider economics change.
 CorMedix has acknowledged that the reimbursement level available to institutions treating dialysis patients is expected to decline, and the company has guided investors to treat 2026 as a transition year.
 The first half is supported by current dynamics; the second half absorbs the post-TDAPA framework.

 The official CMS framework is important here.
 CMS lists DefenCath’s TDAPA period as July 1, 2024 through June 30, 2026.
 For CY 2026, CMS finalized a post-TDAPA add-on payment adjustment amount of $2.3710 per treatment for DefenCath, applied in the third and fourth quarters of 2026.
 That number helps anchor the discussion: reimbursement support does not simply vanish, but the economics move to a much lower and more normalized structure than the initial TDAPA phase.
-This is why the hub treats the transition as a real commercial test rather than as either a cliff or a non-event.
+The transition is therefore a real commercial test rather than either a complete cliff or a non-event.

 CMS policy mechanics matter because dialysis is a heavily structured reimbursement environment.
 Providers do not make decisions in a vacuum.
 A therapy that reduces infections may create savings for the broader system, patients, hospitals, and Medicare, but the entity paying for or administering the product must have a viable economic reason to use it consistently.
 If the savings accrue elsewhere while the cost lands at the dialysis provider level, adoption can become more complicated even when the clinical case is strong.